-1. Introduction
+1.Introduction

-Your VFD2041 has the following features:
+Your LK204-25 has the following features:

-- 20 column by 4 line text display - built-in font with provision for up to 8 user-defined characters - Speeds from 1200 bps to a lighting fast 19.2 Kbps over RS-232 - Communicate over RS-232 or I2C - Use up to 16 modules on the same 2-wire I2C interface - Software controlled brightness - Display with configurable time-out setting up to 180 minutes - One general purpose output for a variety of applications - Horizontal or Vertical bar graphs - Variable power options, +5V or +7V to +15V - Extended temperature option. - Fits our Dual PC Bay insert without any modifications
+- 20 column by 4 line text display - Built-in font with provision for up to 8 user-defined characters - Speeds from 1200 bps to a lighting fast 19.2 Kbps over RS232 - Communicate over I2C or RS232 (with software controlled speed) - Use up to 16 modules on the same 2-wire I2C interface - Fully buffered so that no delays in transmission should be necessary - Software controlled contrast - Backlight with configurable time-out setting up to 180 minutes - Use up to a 25 key keypad with a 10 key buffer. - Six general purpose outputs for a variety of applications - Horizontal or Vertical bar graphs - Variable power options, +5V or +7V to +15V or +7V to +30V - Extended temperature option. - Fits our PC Bay inserts without any modifications

-1.1 What it Does
+1.1What it Does

-The VFD2041 is designed as the display unit for an associated controller.
+The LK204-25 is designed as the display unit for an associated controller.
 The controller may be anything from a single board, special purpose microcontroller to a PC, depending on the application.
-This controller is responsible for what you see on the screen of the VFD2041.
+This controller is responsible for what you see on the screen of the LK204-25.

-The VFD2041 provides a simple command structure to allow text and bar graphs to be displayed on the screen.
+The LK204-25 provides a simple command structure to allow text and bar graphs to be displayed on the screen.
 Text fonts are built in, and use standard ASCII mapping.
 Provision is made for up to 8 user-defined characters.

-Brightness is adjustable to compensate for differing lighting conditions and viewing angles.
+The screen is backlit for low-light situations.
+Backlighting may be turned on or off under program control.
+Contrast is adjustable to compensate for differing lighting conditions and viewing angles.

-A general purpose output allows the controller to switch an electronic or electro-mechanical device by issuing commands to the display unit.
-This can be used for controlling LEDs, relays, etc.
+General purpose outputs allow the controller to switch up to six electronic or electro-mechanical devices by issuing commands to the display unit.
+These can be used for controlling LEDs, relays, etc.

-1.2 What it Does Not Do
+1.2What it Does Not Do

-The VFD2041 does not include bitmap graphics capability, except that permitted by defining special characters.
-The VFD2041 does not include a keypad interface.
+The LK204-25 does not include bitmap graphics capability, except that permitted by defining special characters.